-- "Validations That Occur Before a Switchover" on page 59 - "Results of a Switchover From a Replication Perspective" on page 60 - "How to Switch Over an SRDF Protection Group From Primary to Secondary" on page 60
+- "Validations That Occur Before a Switchover" on page 50 - "Results of a Switchover From a Replication Perspective" on page 50

 Validations That Occur Before a Switchover

 When a switchover is initiated by using the geopg switchover command, the data replication subsystem runs several validations on both clusters.
 The switchover is performed only if the validation step succeeds on both clusters.